 One of the most versatile ESL games is running dictation.
 It covers all four skills in a single activity, gets students out of their seats and having fun and best of all, can be used for any topic or grammar point.

 In this case, you’ll need to find a conversation filled with examples of likes and dislikes.
 The textbook you’re using in class may be a good source for this.
-Learn more about it here:
+Learn more about this like and dislike game here:

 Have you ever noticed that many grammar and vocabulary concepts are introduced through a dialogue in ESL textbooks?
 But, it’s probably also the case that your students are kind of like mine and just blow through them without really paying attention to what they’re reading.